cyb3rxp/awesome-soc/metrics-kpi.md

 * Number of Dark Web related alerts.
 * Number of verified alerts (ie.: confirmed security incidents).
 * Percentage of verified alerts (ie.: confirmed security incidents);
-   * NB: that also gives the false-positive rate.
+   * NB: that also gives the false-positive rate, at least at first glance.
+Some people may complainsaying that we need to remain cautious here, because there is also the false negative rate.
+But who knows how to actually measure/compute it, now and in time?
+   * I do recommend to conduct regular threat hunting activities, to help in measuring the false negative rate and confirm that known incidents were completely handled, but it seems that most organizations do _not_ regularly run threat hunting operations, unfortunately :(
 * Top security incident types.
 * Top applications associated to alerts (ie.: detections).
 * Most seen TTP in detection.